 I challenged her on how realistic it was to the children, that if left alone with a carer, they would be panicked & they would be harmed.

-Joanne worked on her issues around her own abuse, this enabled Joanne to move on and to see how unrealistic it was that her children would suffer abuse just because she was not with them 24/7.
+Joanne worked on her issues around her own abuse.
+This enabled Joanne to move on.
+She began to understand how unrealistic it was that her children would suffer abuse just because she was not with them 24/7.

 Joanne completed her counselling sessions after one year.
 Since her time with Crisis Point she has achieved a qualification in Business Administration.

 If ‘Joanne’ has helped you to gain confidence to talk to someone that’s great.
 Remember you can always contact us too.

 You can also talk to others about your rape or sexual abuse, you can contact The Survivors Trust or Rape Crisis